rootbakar/Frida/README.md

 # Frida

-This is repository for Frida Tutorial
+This is Frida Tutorial Repository